geetanshudev/C-Language-/README.md

 # C-C-
-In this section you have to various programmes based on the language of c/c++
+In this section you have to various programmes which is written in C language.